Delight Is a Tool That Can Enhance Your Candidate Experience

 - Meet expectations.
 You’ve got to do this before you can exceed them!
-For example, candidates will expect the recruitment process to include at least one interview where they can talk about their qualifications and ask question about the job.
+For example, candidates will expect the recruitment process to include at least one interview where they can talk about their qualifications and ask questions about the job.
 Basic, threshold stuff.

 - Evoke positive emotions.
 This is about adding pleasure to the process.
 Pleasant surprises are a powerful way to do this.
-For example, you might welcome a candidate to their on-site interview with a basket of company swag and a handwritten note card thanking them for the visit.
+For example, you might welcome a candidate to their on-site interviews with a basket of company swag and a handwritten note card thanking them for the visit.

-These three steps are a helpful way to wrap your head around the must-have, nice-to-have, and totally above-and-beyond components of a delightful candidate experience.
+These three steps are a helpful way to wrap your head around the must-have, nice-to-have and totally above-and-beyond components of a delightful candidate experience.
 This model corresponds directly to the Kano model, a tool used in product development to improve product quality and maximize resources.

 Ways to meet and exceed expectations

 Review the research data.
 Every year, The Talent Board surveys hundreds of thousands of job applicants on their candidate experiences with different companies.
 The results – available for free – will help you understand the expectations you want to both meet and exceed.
-You can learn more about the research and get useful insights by reading the Recruiting Social Q&As with Talent Board co-founder Gerry Crispin and board member Howard Weintraub.
+You can learn more about the research and get useful insights by reading our Q&As with Talent Board co-founder Gerry Crispin and board member Howard Weintraub.